cicciolinamiranda/kumu_code_challenge/README.md

-# Mobiquity Android Assignment
+# Kumu Code Challenge

-## Using Kotlin ,MVVM, Dagger-2, RxJava, Retrofit
+## Using Java ,MVVM, Retrofit

 ## Example’s Feature:
 * Load data from server Using Retrofit2.